Success! TRAVEL24 has been applied to your cart.

 5) Lactoferrin

 Naturally occurring in milk, colostrum, sweat, tears, and other parts of mammals, lactoferrin is a protein that fights infection and safely disrupts biofilms.
-Since it is more commonly used as a consumable supplement and not often used topically to treat fungal conditions, it is rare to find a skincare option using lactoferrin.
+Since it is more commonly used as a consumable supplement and not often used topically to manage fungal conditions, it is rare to find a skincare option using lactoferrin.
 But if you suffer from systemic fungal overgrowth in your microbiome, it could be worth a shot.
 You could try using liposomal colostrum, which is a safe, natural source of lactoferrin.

 HOW TO CLEAR THE MALASSEZIA FUNGUS